| |

 treatment.

-I took the colour up a notch to Beasty Brown and put on another fairly
+| I took the colour up a notch to Beasty Brown and put on another fairly heavy coat.
+I covered less total area this time but still treated the ground

 and stump the same.
 I did the coverage randomly too so didnt do the normal